458 YouTube Flying Videos by Jan

 Pictures

-lakes, many complexly laid valleys and large open spaces.
-This creates ripe
+of mountains, large lakes, many complexly laid valleys and large open spaces.

-conditions for multidirectional and gusty winds and of course turbulence too.
+This creates ripe conditions for multidirectional and gusty winds and of course

-The terrain is spectacular, which was the main attraction for me.
+turbulence too.
+The terrain is spectacular, which was the main attraction for

 I was up in